opencaesar/opencaesar.github.io/_events/2024-04-25-onto-Nexus-Workshop-2025.md

 ## In-Person Attendance

-Send me an email to the chair of the workshop and wait for a confirmation.
+Send an email to the chair of the workshop and wait for a confirmation.
 Venue space will be limited, so the sooner you reserve your spot, the better.
 There will be a logistical on-boarding process to go through to gain access to the venue.
 The deadline for this is January 15, 2025 if you are a US person, and January 1, 2025 if you are a foreign national.

 ## Call for Presentations